AmigaGuide/mame-history-transformer/README.md

 * Paths written into JSON are normalised with `as_posix()` for consistent diffs on Windows/macOS/Linux.
 * Title overrides (when needed) live in `data/title_overrides.json`.
 * The project prefers additive, non-breaking schema evolution.
 Legacy aliases are kept for at least one cycle when fields move or are renamed.
+* The GH INI files in recent releases appear to contain only parent entries.
+The pipeline preserves raw INI content but applies classification inheritance for clones during the transform phase to maintain stable semantics for ExoticA.